crownstone/website/02-works-with.md

 {% include snippets/full-width-container-end %}

 {% include snippets/centered-text-large text='Learn more about the integration with Google Home' link='/integrations/google-home/' %}

+{% include snippets/container-image-relative-with-subimg-begin img-bg='/images/homey_scene.jpg' bg-position='center' img-sub='/images/homey-logo.png' img-sub-alt='homey-logo' %}
+Crownstone talks with **Homey**.
+This will allow you to make other devices react to your presence.
+{% include snippets/container-image-relative-with-subimg-end %}

+{% include snippets/slogan-begin %}

+Crownstone app for Homey

+{% include snippets/slogan-end %}

+{% include snippets/full-width-container-begin%}

+{% include snippets/two-cols-centered-text-img-begin text-right='true' %}

+Now in your **Homey flows** you can have not only Crownstones reacting to your **presence**, but also other devices coupled to your Homey.
+For example, philips hue lights, tado thermostat, etc.

+{% include snippets/two-cols-centered-text-img-end img='/images/homey-talks-with.png' img-alt='talks-with-homey' %}

+{% include snippets/full-width-container-end %}

+{% include snippets/full-width-container-begin%}

+{% include snippets/two-cols-centered-text-img-begin %}

+#### **Activate a scene with your presence...**

+<p>&nbsp;</p>

+When someone enters the living room and it is dark outside, activate the philips hue sunset scene!

+{% include snippets/two-cols-centered-text-img-end img='/images/homey-scenario-1.jpg' img-alt='homey-scenario-1' %}

+{% include snippets/full-width-container-end %}

+{% include snippets/full-width-container-begin%}

+{% include snippets/two-cols-centered-text-img-begin text-right='true'%}

+#### **Let your fan automatically turn on if...**

+<p>&nbsp;</p>

+You enter a room and the temperature is above a predefined threshold

+{% include snippets/two-cols-centered-text-img-end img='/images/homey-scenario-2.jpg' img-alt='homey-scenario-2' %}

+{% include snippets/full-width-container-end %}

 {% include snippets/slogan-begin %}